Makiki Winds Apartments

 No analysis available

-I searched the remarks for terms like 'fire life safety evaluation', 'FLSE passed', 'fire safety certified', and 'passed fire inspection' and found none.
-Mentions of smoke detectors exist but do not constitute an FLSE pass statement, so there is no evidence the building has an FLSE pass.
+I searched the public remarks for terms like 'fire life safety evaluation', 'FLSE passed', 'fire safety certified', and 'passed fire inspection' and found no references.
+With no explicit mentions, the feature is set to false with medium confidence (absence of evidence).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.